Separation is Optimal for LQR under Intermittent Feedback: Optimality of Symmetric Policies

 with terminal constraint \(Q_N \ge 0\) (equivalently, \(\sum_{k=0}^{N-1} D_k \le N r_s\)).
 Note that \(Q_k\) is determined by \(I_k^{\mathcal S}\).
 Thus, we do not augment the information state.

-Because the controller is delayed by a fixed \(\tau\) steps relative to the switch, the effect of a switching decision becomes available to the controller only after \(\tau\) time steps.
+Because the controller is delayed by a fixed \(\tau\) steps relative to the scheduler, the effect of a scheduling decision becomes available to the controller only after \(\tau\) time steps.
 Accordingly, the stage cost can be written as